-Getting to the Petit Palais Paris by public transport
+Getting to the Petit Palais in Paris using Public Transport

 None of the Metro/RER stations near Le Petit Palais are wheelchair accessible.

-A number of Paris bus lines serve Le Petit Palais (see the official RATP Bus Map for details):
+A number of Paris bus lines do serve Le Petit Palais though (see the official RATP Bus Map for details):

 The closest bus stop is the “Grand Palais” bus stop (Line 93) – the buses pass directly in front of Le Petit Palais too.

-Also very close, is a different “Grand Palais” bus stop (Bus Line 72), which is also a wheelchair accessible bus stop.
+Also very close, is a different “Grand Palais” bus stop (Bus Line 72 this time), which is also a wheelchair accessible bus stop.

-Buses on lines 42, 73 and 93 stop VERY slightly further away at “Champs-Élysées – Clemenceau” bus stop on the Champs-Élysées.
-Again, the bus stop hjere is wheelchair accessible.
+Buses on lines 42, 73 and 93 stop very slightly further away at “Champs-Élysées – Clemenceau” bus stop on the Champs-Élysées.
+Again, the bus stop here is wheelchair accessible.

 All 4,500 buses in Paris have an automatic/retractable wheelchair ramp (controlled by the bus driver).